lukaskabrt/blog.kabrt.cz/input/privacy.md

 I use Google Analytics.
 The purpose of this service is to gain a feedback on the popularity of pages and the ways visitors come to the site.
 The analytics data has statistical nature, is anonymized and is retained for 26 months.

+The site contains a third party solution that allows visitors to post comments on posts - Disqus.
+They might set some cookies and collect some logs.

 And just to make it official, this site may use cookies.
 If you don't agree with the use of cookies, you can disable them in your browser settings.